s1monb/hl/README.md

 ## Talos setup

 When you are running the `talosctl gen config`-command, you need to add the `--config-patch @patch.yaml` flag to the it.
 You might also want to export the kubeconfig file to `$HOME/.kube/config` instead of `.`.

-Other than that, follow [this guide](https://www.talos.dev/v1.7/talos-guides/install/virtualized-platforms/proxmox/)
+Other than that, follow [this guide](https://www.talos.dev/v1.7/talos-guides/install/virtualized-platforms/proxmox/).
+Then go to the [next section](#cilium-installation).

 ### Cilium installation